 Add BP to My Watchlist.

-At the time thisarticle was published Jim Royal owns shares of McDonald's.Motley Fool newsletter serviceshave recommended buying shares of Chevron and McDonald's.
+At the time thisarticle was published Jim Royal owns shares of McDonald's.Motley Fool newsletter serviceshave recommended buying shares of Chevron.
 Try any of our Foolish newsletter servicesfree for 30 days.
-We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
+We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.